glarue/bioinformatics_scripts/README.md

 ### `notify`
 Automatically send an email to yourself at the end of a (usually long-running) command

-### `pblast`
+### `palign`
-A parallel implementation of NCBI's BLAST+ suite (faster than their threading implementation for certain db/query size combinations)
+A parallel implementation of NCBI's BLAST+ suite (faster than their threading implementation for certain db/query size combinations) or a convenience wrapper for DIAMOND

 ### `randl`
 Retrieve a random set of lines from a file (FASTA-format aware)

 ### `reciprologs`
-Get the best reciprocal BLAST hits between two files
+Get the best reciprocal BLAST/DIAMOND hits between two files

 ### `faseq`
 Retrieve one or more sequences (or sub-sequences) from a FASTA file